NFU outlines trade concerns

 Mrs Batters also appeared on BBC1's Question Time where she debated the direction of trade negotiations with James Cleverly MP.

 The Daily Telegraph’s front page reported a joint call to action in a letter to the Prime Minister from farming, wildlife and environmental organisations for food standards to be enshrined in law after we leave the EU.

 NFU President Minette Batters is featured in The Times, highlighting that a failure to set a fair baseline for British and foreign agricultural goods could drive UK farms out of business.

 New Years' message from NFU President

 Multiple outlets covered NFU President Minette Batters' New Year message, including the Mail Online and Daily Telegraph, which highlighted the NFU’s net zero plans and its asks on maintaining high food and farming standards on food imports post-Brexit.

 NFU President Minette Batters was interviewed on Sky News to say that the government’s commitment to continue the same levels of farm funding for 2020 will help farmers manage risk, but that all food imports should be produced to at least the same standards as are legally required of UK farmers.

 NFU President Minette Batters spoke to BBC Radio 4’s Today programme ahead of Oxford Farming Conference and explained the importance of bringing together experts in a Trade and Standards Commission to scrutinise future free trade agreements.

-Press Association and The Daily Telegraph report that Defra Secretary of State Theresa Villiers confirms the Government’s landmark Agriculture Bill will be introduced this month to Parliament.
-Mrs Batters is quoted heavily throughout, and urges the government to invest in water infrastructure and flood mitigation.
+Press Association and The Daily Telegraph report that Defra Secretary of State Theresa Villiers has confirmed the Agriculture Bill will be introduced this month to Parliament.
+Mrs Batters is quoted heavily throughout the articles.